grigoriizharkov/ML-sect/models/linear/README.md

-Linear Regression implementation for ITMO ML-sect
+Linear Regression (also l1, l2 regularization) implementation for ITMO ML-sect.